matatata/matatata.github.io/MacOpentrack.md

 I've made the code changes available in [my fork](https://github.com/matatata/opentrack).
 Some have already been merged to the original codebase.

-I now provide codesigned and apple-notarised [pre-built binaries](https://matatata.gumroad.com/l/macopentrack) via gumroad allowing you to supporting my work.
+I now provide codesigned and apple-notarised [pre-built binaries](https://matatata.gumroad.com/l/macopentrack) via gumroad allowing you to support my work.

 I've also published a [detailed guide](https://delanclip.com/ir-head-tracking-macos-opentrack-delanclip/) about how proper IR-Head-Tracking is now possible on macOS using DelanClips products.